-Patients are referred to our Infectious Diseases Team by their GP, hospital consultant, specialist nurse, of other health professional.
-At MFT we offer testing, diagnosis and treatment for infectious diseases and patients may be admitted for a period of monitoring and support with their symptoms while their treatment is underway.
-Our expert team also provide consultation and support for transplant patients, cystic fibrosis patients, patients with bone and joint infection, patients in intensive care and those on ECMO (extracorporeal membrane oxygenation).
+Patients are referred to our Infectious Diseases service by their GP, hospital Consultant, specialist nurse or other health professional.
+We offer testing, diagnosis and treatment, which may include a period of hospital admission for monitoring and support.
+After discharge, patients are followed up in our outpatient clinics.
+Our expert team also provide consultation and support for transplant patients, cystic fibrosis patients, patients with bone and joint infection, patients in intensive care and those undergoing cancer therapies or are on ECMO (extracorporeal membrane oxygenation).

 The closest parking is in the main visitor car park, located in front of the Acute Block.